nilearn/nilearn/doc/decoding/going_further.rst

 You can change many parameters of the cross_validation here, for example:

-* use a different cross-validation scheme, for example :func:`sklearn.model_selection.`LeaveOneGroupOut`.
+* use a different cross-validation scheme, for example :class:`sklearn.model_selection.LeaveOneGroupOut`.

 * speed up the computation by using `n_jobs=-1`, which will spread the computation equally across all processors.